ClimSocAna/Heat-Mortality/README.md

 ## Data pipeline

 The code is mainly for data exploration and not suitable for monitoring purpose.
 The model itself contains many raw data for examinations.
-A proper data pipeline needs to be implemented for setting up surveillance system.
+A proper data pipeline is needed for setting up surveillance system.

 ## Model and training

-The
+The hyperparameters in the model was not tested for best performance, as the model itself is still in development.
+The model was trained as it is in the code with 20 GB GPU memory.

+## About the notebook

+We provide a [notebook](./result.ipynb) to